 Indian Nobel Prize Winners

-The award was initiated by Alfred Nobel who in his will said that a part of his Fortune would go to prizes.
-Alfred Nobel was a Swedish chemist and established the Nobel Prize so that the world would remember him in the future.
-The awards were first instituted in 1901.
+The Nobel prize was initiated by Alfred Nobel who in his will said that a part of his Fortune would go to the prizes.
+Alfred Nobel was a Swedish chemist and the awards were first instituted in 1901.

-What does this award contain?
-The recipient gets a gold medal, a diploma and a fixed amount of money.
-The Nobel Foundation approves all the decisions regarding the Nobel Prize.
+So what does this award contain?
+The recipient gets a gold medal, a diploma, & a fixed amount of money.
+The Nobel Foundation approves all the decisions about the Nobel Prize.

 Aside from this, many famous and well-known Indian names have been nominated several times but failed to win the award.
 Here’s a roundup of all Indian Nobel prize winners

 1. Rabindranath Tagore – The first Nobel prize winner in India